TREE SERVICE : EMERGENCY ROUTING + PHOTO ESTIMATE INTAKE

 Assumptions: annualized estimate based on self-reported monthly inquiry volume, first-response behavior, high-intent share, and realistic booked-job value.
 Actual results vary by market, seasonality, service mix, equipment profile, and close rate.

-The Villain: We Will Call Them When The Crew Climbs Down
+The Trap: We Will Call Them When the Crew Climbs Down

 If the job is urgent, they will leave a voicemail.
 Cost: urgent buyers often call the next tree company immediately.